Social media strategy is one of those topics that just can’t be covered in a single day, let alone a single blog post.

 Tips for a Successful Twitter Strategy

-If you need a crash course in Twitter, start with Mom This is How Twitter Works for a guide that explains everything, starting from “this is a Twitter user” to “this is how you use a hashtag.”
+If you need a crash course on Twitter, start with Wired’s: How To Use Twitter: Critical Tips For New Users for a guide that explains everything, starting from “this is a Twitter user” to “this is how you use a hashtag.”

 Twitter is one of the most difficult social networks to master, but it has its advantages.